FrancisVila/MFT_convert/content/en/docs/SecureTransport/Security_Guide/c_secgd_config_intro/security_policies.md

 ### Cache-Control

 This header lets you control the caching of specific web pages.
-In <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span>, you can define the caching policy for the Administration Tool pages via the `Admin.ControlCaching` server configuration option.
+In {{< SecureTransport/componentshortname  >}}, you can define the caching policy for the Administration Tool pages via the `Admin.ControlCaching` server configuration option.
 It accepts the following values:

 -   `true`– Default; The request cashing is enabled.
 -   `false`– The Cache-Control directive is set to `no-cache, no-store` on all static and non-static requests.